Timor Leste Overview and History… First colonized by the Portuguese around 1520, the country is officially known as Timor Leste.

 The Portuguese first landed near Pante Macassar on the north coast of the island.
 In what is now the enclave of Oecusse in the Indonesian western half of the island.

-The were actually looking for the fabled spice islands of the Moluccas.
-And ultimately control of the incredibly lucrative spice trade… When they stumbled upon the island of Timor and its vast stands of sandalwood trees.
+The were actually looking for the fabled spice islands of the Moluccas – the source of the incredibly lucrative spice trade… When they stumbled upon the island of Timor and its vast stands of sandalwood trees.
 Highly prized for their aromatic oil.

-But by the end of the 16th century the Dutch, in the form of the Dutch East India Company, had arrived in the Moluccas.
-With bigger, better ships and guns, together with much stronger financial backing than the incumbent Portuguese.
+By the end of the 16th century Holland, in the form of VOC – the Dutch East India Company, had arrived in the area.
+Armed with bigger, better ships and guns, together with much stronger financial backing than the incumbent Portuguese.
 The Dutch quickly dominated the area from their main base in Batavia – now called Jakarta.

 Then in 1949 the Dutch formally withdrew from the East Indies and the Republic of Indonesia was born.
 West Timor was incorporated in to the new country, while East Timor remained under Portugal’s control.
-Then in 1975 when political turmoil in Lisbon, and a military mounted coup d’état, resulted in the Portuguese abruptly leaving.
+The Portuguese departed abruptly in 1975 after political turmoil and a military mounted coup d’état in Lisbon.
 Effectively abandoning the territory after 455 years of colonial rule.

 The sudden withdrawal of the Portuguese left East Timor extremely vulnerable.
 And on the 16th July 1976, just nine days after the Democratic Republic of East Timor was declared an independent nation, Indonesia invaded and annexed it.

 But that ignores the broader reality.
-It also does little to mitigate the results of the invasion in terms of the 200,000 East Timorese that Amnesty International estimated died from either military action, starvation or disease from 1975 through to 1999 – roughly one third of East Timor’s population.
+It also does little to mitigate the results of the invasion… Or the 200,000 East Timorese that Amnesty International estimated died from either military action, starvation or disease from 1975 through to 1999 – roughly one third of East Timor’s population.

 Or the estimated 300,000 East Timorese the U.S. Agency for International Development estimated were moved into camps controlled by Indonesian armed forces.

-The Dili Massacre in 1991 was the critical turning point for the independence movement in East Timor.
+The critical turning point for the independence movement in East Timor came with the Dili Massacre in 1991.

 The cold-blooded slaughter of at least 250 East Timorese by the Indonesian military was witnessed by two American journalists, Amy Goodman and Allan Nairn.